 - The, highly interesting, progress in lab work on disufiram, which “fills an important knowledge gap regarding the anti-cancer mechanism of disulfiram and paves the way for future clinical trials,” as “[in] laboratory experiments, the team found that in mice and in the human body, disulfiram becomes metabolised into a molecule that causes a naturally occurring protein NPL4 to clump together with its partner, the body’s p97 enzyme.
 This process ‘freezes’ and thereby functionally disables the otherwise very mobile and tumour growth-supporting NPL4-p97 duo, resulting in cancer cell death…” (Jiří Bártek in the Karolinska media release)

 NOTE: the first clinical trial just began in Olomouc(2)

-- Yet another analyses/report of the records/cases, this time “of cancer patients across Denmark”.
+- Yet another analyses/report of the records/cases, this time “of cancer patients across Denmark” (over 3000 patients taking Antabuse of over 240,000 cases diagnosed between 2000 and 2013 in Denmark’s cancer registry).
 This, I think, may/should be “put into perspective” a bit more thoroughly and together with other cases(3), at least as long as the clinical tests are on the way.